Introduction:

 2. Enhances Productivity

-EHR systems that are interoperable saves times and money alongside reducing the work pressure of the staff.
-Moreover, digitization data removes redundancy, errors and improves processing speed to ensure faster action by providers.
+EHR systems that are interoperable save time and money while reducing the work pressure on the staff.
+Moreover, digitization data removes redundancy, and errors and improves processing speed to ensure faster action by providers.

 3. Enhanced Patient Experience